clziegler/ipsw_downloader/README.md

 * Downloads latest IPSW for selected iOS devices

 ## Setup
-To run this project, download from source and place foler in target directory
+To run this project, download from source and place in target directory

 ```
 $ cd ../ipsw_downloader